Document issued on: December 28, 2004

 Guidance for Industry and FDA Staff

-Class II Special Controls Guidance Document: External Penile Rigidity Devices
+Class II Special Controls Guidance Document: Assisted Reproduction Laser Systems

-Following the effective date of a final rule exempting the device, manufacturers of external penile rigidity devices will need to address the issues covered in this special control guidance.
-The firm must show that its device addresses the issues of safety and effectiveness identified in this guidance, either by meeting the recommendations of this guidance or by some other means that provides equivalent assurances of safety and effectiveness.1 If a manufacturer does not follow these recommendations or equivalent measures, it will not be exempt from the requirements of 510(k) and will need to submit a 510(k) and receive clearance for its device prior to marketing.
+Following the effective date of the final rule classifying the device, any firm submitting a 510(k) for an assisted reproduction laser system will need to address the issues covered in the special control guidance.
+The firm must show that its device addresses the issues of safety and effectiveness identified in this guidance, either by meeting the recommendations of this guidance or by some other means that provides equivalent assurances of safety and effectiveness.

 The Least Burdensome Approach